Corporate Governance

 A standard amount is determined for each job title according to responsibilities.
 The standard amount is set at a level that ensures market competitiveness and strengthens the motivation of each Director to make a contribution.

 2. b.
-Executive Directors other than Representative Director
+For Executive Directors other than Representative Directors

 4. 4) Content of non-monetary remuneration